bluffdev/pl0-compiler/README.md

 The program takes in up to 4 arguments: <filename>.txt, -l, -a, -v (only <filename>.txt is required and it must be the first argument)

+* Bullet list
--l prints the lexeme table and token list
+*-l prints the lexeme table and token list
--a prints the generated assembly code
+*-a prints the generated assembly code
--v prints the output of the virtual machine
+*-v prints the output of the virtual machine

 These 3 arguments are not required and you can use any number of them in any order